sbb-design-systems/digital.sbb.ch/src/en/design-system/getting-started/faq/items/enhancement.md

 order: 1
 ---

-Please fill out the form for a feature enhancement on Github. <sbb-link variant="inline" href="/{{page.lang}}/design-system/organisation/contributing/" target="_blank">Go to the overview of the Github links</sbb-link>.
+Please fill out the form for a feature enhancement on Github. <sbb-link  href="/{{page.lang}}/design-system/organisation/contributing/" target="_blank">Go to the overview of the Github links</sbb-link>.